Lemmy Feed Widget for Website. No-code - Poper

 1. 01

-Drop in any Lemmy community address ([email protected]), an instance URL, or a user profile.
-Poper resolves the home instance and starts pulling public posts immediately via the Lemmy HTTP API.
+Drop in any Lemmy community address, such as [email protected], or a public community URL.
+Poper resolves the home instance and starts pulling public community posts immediately via the Lemmy HTTP API.

 2. 02

-Choose Hot, Active, New, Top (with time window), or Most Comments.
-Pick a card, list, masonry, or compact layout.
+Pick a card, list, masonry, or compact layout for the posts fetched from your Lemmy community.
 Customize colors, fonts, spacing, and NSFW behavior to match your site.

 3. 03